platformsh/legacy-cli/README.md

   disable_credential_helpers: false

 application:
-  # The method used for interactive login: 'browser' or 'password' (defaults to
-  # 'browser').
-Password login is deprecated and will be removed from the API
-  # in future.
-  login_method: browser

   # The default timezone for times displayed or interpreted by the CLI.
   # An empty (falsy) value here means the PHP or system timezone will be used.
   # For a list of timezones, see: http://php.net/manual/en/timezones.php